 Setting Up your Galaxy S3 for PPTP and L2TP/IPsec

 Support for PPTP and L2TP/IP is baked into the Android operating system and is very easy to set up.
-Although Kepard have fantastic Android app (see more about this later), they also provide instructions for setting up PPTP and L2TP/IPsec so we will use them as an example.
+Although Kepard has a fantastic Android app (see more about this later), they also provide instructions for setting up PPTP and L2TP/IPsec so we will use them as an example.
 The setup process for PPTP and L2TP/IPsec is more or less identical, although as we discuss in this article, we strongly recommend the use of L2TP/IPsec over PPTP for security reasons.

 Which VPN to choose?